-- 1.Go to Security > Password Policy > Password/PIN Policy. - 2.Configure the following:
+- 1. Go to Security > Password Policy > Password/PIN Policy. - 2.
+Configure the following:

-GUI field Description Password / PIN Policy Minimum password length: Set the minimum acceptable length (8) for passwords.
+GUI field Description Description Select to enable or disable the SIP password and user PIN policy for administrators and extension users.
+Minimum password length: Set the minimum acceptable length (8) for passwords.
 Password must contain: Select any of the following special character types to require in a password.
-Each selected type must occur at least once in the password. •Upper-case-letter- A, B, C, Z •Lower-case-letter- a, b, c, z •Number- 0 9 •Non-alphanumeric - punctuation marks, @,#, % Apply password policy to: Select where to apply the password policy: Admin user - Apply to administrator web GUI passwords.
-If any password does not conform to the policy, require

-GUI field Description that administrator to change the password at the next login.
+Each selected type must occur at least once in the password.
+Upper-case-letter - A, B, C, Z Lower-case-letter - a, b, c, z Number - 0 9 Non-alphanumeric - punctuation marks, @,#, % Apply password policy to: Select where to apply the password policy: Admin user - Apply to administrator web GUI passwords.
+If any password does not conform to the policy, require that administrator to change the password at the next login.
 SIP users - Apply to FortiVoice SIP phone users' passwords.
 If any password does not conform to the policy, require that user to change the password at the next login.
-User passwords: Apply to user web portal access passwords.
+User passwords: Apply to user portal access passwords.
 If any password does not conform to the policy, require that user to change the password at the next login.
-Minimum PIN length: Set the minimum acceptable length (6) for the user PIN. • PIN must contain: Number to include a number (0-9) in the PIN.
+Minimum PIN length: Set the minimum acceptable length (6) for the user PIN.
+PIN must contain: Number: to include a number (0-9) in the PIN.
 PIN special: Select to include special characters in the PIN.
 Apply PIN policy to: Select Voicemail users to apply the policy to FortiVoice phone users' user PIN.
 If any PIN does not conform to the policy, require that user to change the PIN at the next login.
-Allow empty admin password Select to allow leaving the admin password field empty when logging in to the system.
+PIN expiration: Select the voicemail PIN expiration options.